Degrees and Certifications:

-Benton, now director of secondary instruction and Career and Technology Education programming in Everman ISD, spent 14 years as a teacher and administrator in Crowley ISD.
+Benton, Coordinator of Instructional Services at the Region 11 Education Service Center, spent 14 years as a teacher and administrator in Crowley ISD.

-“My experience with Crowley ISD has been very good.
-I’m so pleased and excited with the things I’ve been able to be a part of as an employee,” she said.
+“My experience with Crowley ISD as an employee was awesome.
+I’m so pleased and excited with the things I’ve been able to be a part of here,” she said.
 “I’m very happy with the school district, and I just want to help make it even better.”

 She served as a teacher at North Crowley High School and North Crowley 9th Grade as well as an assistant principal and principal at H.F.
 Stevens Middle School and principal of Crowley Middle School and Crowley High School.